momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-dnsop-ipv6-only-resolver.md

 But RFC3901 says resolvers needs IPv4.

 This mechanism allows IPv6 only resolvers thus more resolvers in IPv6 only networks.

+By limiting IPv4 reachability to NAT64 devices in an IPv6 single-stack network, IPv4 usage is reduced and operators are free to focus on IPv6 operations.
+All three use cases for DNS64 in RFC 6147 are dual-stack name servers, but it is necessary to consider the existence of an IPv6 single-stack full-service resolver with DNS64 capabilities.

 # Conventions and Definitions